la-ots/pelican/docs/components/buttons.md

 **Disabled Buttons**

+- It’s best not to show disabled buttons.
 - Disabled buttons cannot be clicked and should not appear clickable.
 - Do not use Disabled buttons as a placeholder if a feature isn’t ready yet.
 - Disabled states can be used for a temporary state change triggered by the user’s actions.
 Once the action is resolved, the button should return to an enabled state.